pandurangpatil/3a/README.md

 $ cp <3a repo path>/code/user-admin/userapp/target/userapp-1.0.war ../webapps/userapp.war
 $ ./jetty run
 ```

+Note: When you run application in dev mode through eclipse you will not see the 3A logo at TOP LEFT corner.
+But when you make a build and deploy the code in servlet container and test it, you will see Logo is being displayed.

 ### Eclipse Dev Setup
 * It is always a good practice to use same maven installation for command line build as well as for eclipse, you will see detail instruction at [refer](http://www.pandurangpatil.com/2014/03/install-eclipse-maven-plugin-and-import.html).